allalala/datacenters/pages/policy.md

 The amount of information gathered and processed by the Federal Government continues to grow, especially with the rise of the "Internet of Things," cheap mobile computing, and Smart Cities.
 This has resulted in increasing agency compute needs to keep up with demand.
-Although vendor-provided services such as cloud technologies are potential solutions, they are not always more cost-effective alternatives to agency-hosted services.
 As a result of work that has occurred over the past years, there will be continuous improvements, but the Federal Government should not expect to see continued dramatic savings or large-scale closures from ongoing data center consolidation and